supabase/dbdev/README.md

 ## Usage

 Users primarily interact with the registry using the dbdev SQL client.
-Once present, pglets can be installed as follows:
+Once present, packages can be installed as follows:

 ```sql
 -- Load the package from the package index
 select dbdev.install('olirice-index_advisor');
 ```
-Where `olirice` is the handle of the publisher and `index_advisor` is the name of the pglet.
+Where `olirice` is the handle of the publisher and `index_advisor` is the name of the package.

-Once installed, pglets are visible in PostgreSQL as extensions.
+Once installed, packages are visible in PostgreSQL as extensions.
 At that point they can be enabled with standard Postgres commands i.e. the `create extension`

 To improve reproducibility, we recommend __always__ specifying the package version in your `create extension` statements.